BGSU adds forensic specializations to degrees

 The biological sciences department will also be able to adapt many of the existing foundational classes, such as genetics, evolution and medical entomology, to include a forensic aspect, Miner said.

-"There is a tremendous realm of possibilities with forensics, from accounting to anthropology and psychology""I had long thought forensics would be a natural extension of analytical chemistry," said Dr. John Cable, chemistry department chair.
+"I had long thought forensics would be a natural extension of analytical chemistry," said Dr. John Cable, chemistry department chair.
 "That's where the overlap lies.
 Analytical chemists basically ask 'What is this substance and how much of it is present?'
 Linking this with forensic science means applying the standard techniques we use to samples relevant to forensic investigations."

 Looking for the presence of and identifying drugs would be a primary example, he said.
 Other substances typically might include paint, ink and other compounds.